Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-Construction loans and owner builder mortgages
+Construction loans and owner-builder mortgages

 Learn how to build the home of your dreams and save on home loan interest while you do it.

 A construction loan is a specific type of mortgage designed for people wanting to build a new home.
-Depending on the way a construction loan is set up, you may be able to purchase your vacant block of land first and then arrange to build on the land within a specified timeframe.
+Depending on the way a construction loan is set up, you may be able to purchase a vacant block of land first and then arrange to build on the land within a specified timeframe.

-But it’s not just the cost you need to consider before choosing to build.
+However, it’s not just the cost you need to consider before choosing to build.
 There are a number of other factors you should be aware of when choosing a construction home loan:

 Do I need to buy a house and land package to get a construction loan?